bobjansen/Zorro/README.md

 ### Vectorized log (optional)

 Normal and exponential generation involve `log()`.
-By default, Zorro uses SIMD for the RNG core and scalar `std::log` for the transcendental.
-On glibc systems, define `ZORRO_USE_LIBMVEC` and link `-lmvec -lm` for fully vectorized
+By default, Zorro uses SIMD for the RNG core.
+Normal falls back to scalar `std::log` without `libmvec`, while AVX2 exponential now defaults to a validated fast `-log(1-u)` approximation.
+On glibc systems, define `ZORRO_USE_LIBMVEC` and link `-lmvec -lm` for fully vectorized log in the exact paths:
-log:

 ```cpp
 #define ZORRO_USE_LIBMVEC